meetrajesh/letterpress/README.md

    submit a pull request using github from your master branch to my master branch.

-1. Please try to adhere to the coding style already found inside the project before you submit your pull request.
+1. Please try to adhere to the coding style already found in the project before you submit your pull request.
+Most notably:
+    * Tabs instead of spaces for indentation (except in README.md where we use spaces)
+    * Opening brace on same line.
+Closing brace on new line.
+    * Braces mandatory even for 1-line cases
+    * Exactly 1-space before opening brace
+    * Exactly 1-space after these keywords: if, elseif, for, foreach, while, and switch